amiroshni/documenting-cva6/README.md

 $ pip3 install -r verif/sim/dv/requirements.txt
 ```

-Setting up Spik and Verilator for simulation.
+Setting up Spike and Verilator for simulation.
 The smoke-tests will take a
 while (depending on your computer hardware):

 ```